About Star Jasmine

 Is Star jasmine an evergreen

-Star Jasmine is an evergreen variety with flower blooms occurring in Spring.
-Star Jasmine does prefer moist and well-drained soil and this environment will contribute to its lush and glossy green leaves.
+It is an evergreen variety with flower blooms occurring in Spring.
+Jasmine does prefer moist and well-drained soil and this environment will contribute to its lush and glossy green leaves.
 This characteristic is ideal for a garden that needs a facelift or a contrasting plant against other trees and natives.
 You can trail Star Jasmine against a wall, trellis or espalier to create a beautiful backdrop.
 Or, you can plant a series of plants that offer an evergreen sequence in the garden or outdoor entertaining area.
-Whatever your choose, Star Jasmine is an adaptable variety.
+Whatever your choose, confederate Jasmine is an adaptable variety.

 Yes.
 Full sun will help the plant to grow and flower well.
 Provided regular watering takes place and the soil is appropriately drained, full sun will provide the energy it needs to flourish.
 A partly sunny and shaded area will also work well.